-- b.
-The Applicant states that a Stormwater Pollution Prevention Plan (SWPPP) will be prepared prior to any land disturbance.
-HW recommends that the Applicant prepare and provide the SWPPP in accordance with the EPA NPDES permit to the City of Newburyport for review at least 14 days prior to any land disturbance. - 3.9 Standard 9 requires a Long Term Operation and Maintenance (O & M) Plan to be provided. - a.
+"The Applicant shall provide the SWPPP required by the EPA NPDES permit to the City of Newburyport for review at least 14 days prior to any land disturbance."

+The Applicant has stated that it is in agreement to this as a condition of approval.

+- 3.9 Standard 9 requires a Long Term Operation and Maintenance (O & M) Plan to be provided. - a.
 The Applicant has provided an Operation and Maintenance Plan in Appendix C of the Stormwater Analysis.
 The Applicant has included a brief paragraph referencing the cleaning of forebays, which is a critical component of the long term functionality of the stormwater system.
-HW recommends that the Applicant expand their narrative to describe the procedure for cleaning forebays and identify suitable access for such maintenance. - 3.10 Standard 10 requires an Illicit Discharge Compliance Statement to be provided.
+HW recommends that the Applicant expand their narrative to describe the procedure for cleaning forebays and identify suitable access for such maintenance.